coderabbitai/coderabbit-docs/docs/self-hosted/azure-devops.md

 ## Add the necessary webhooks to each project

-1. **Navigate to projects Service Hooks Page**: Go to the service hooks configuration page in the desired Azure DevOps project.
+1. **Navigate to project's Service Hooks Page**: Go to the service hooks configuration page in the desired Azure DevOps project.

 2. **Add the following webhooks:**
     1. Pull request created